RimaZ1597/Supervised-Learning-Fundamentals-/README.md

 - Practice implementing supervised learning methods from scratch
 - Build intuition on how core ML algorithms work
 - Strengthen Python, NumPy, and TensorFlow skills
-- Serve as study material for ML coursework and interviews

 ---